-The MOU also includes terms outlining environmental protection, employment, training and business opportunities, and mitigation of impacts on the traditional pursuits of the members of the First Nation Community.
-See Note 19.
+The MOU also includes terms outlining environmental protection, employment, training and business opportunities, and mitigation of impacts on the traditional pursuits of the members of the First Nation community.

-viii) As the likelihood of the events disclosed in Note 14(i), (ii), (iii), (iv) and (v) taking place is not determinable, the contingent payments have not been recorded in these consolidated financial statements.
+viii) As the triggering event disclosed in Note 14 i), ii), iii), iv) and v) has not taken place, the contingent payments have not been reflected in these consolidated financial statements.